-- difficulties in integrating any acquired businesses, personnel, and products into our existing business; - difficulties or delays in integrating manufacturing operations into our existing business or successfully replicating manufacturing processes at new manufacturing facilities on a cost-effective basis; - degradation in our corporate gross margin due to lower margins associated with our acquired devices; - the sudden reduction in volume or loss of orders from a key customer, particularly where the acquired company had concentrated sales; - diversion of our management's time and attention from other business concerns; - higher costs of integration than we anticipated; - unknown or unanticipated liabilities included as part of the acquisition; - disputes or litigation with former owners related to contingent payments, liabilities assumed or not assumed or other matters; - challenges in complying with new regulatory requirements to which we were not previously subject; - increased regulatory scrutiny; - challenges in maintaining or obtaining regulatory approvals for acquired products; - difficulties in retaining key employees of the acquired business who are necessary to manage these acquisitions; - difficulties if the acquired company is remote or inconvenient to our Burlington, Massachusetts, headquarters, such as the operations we acquired in 2014 in North Melbourne, Australia and in 2018 in Saint-Etienne, France; - difficulties or delays in transitioning clinical studies or unfavorable results from such clinical studies; - loss of key suppliers or issues with the ongoing supply of the acquired product from its former owners; - charges related to the acquisition of in-process research and development; - dilution as a result of equity financing required to fund acquisition costs; or - debt, as a result of debt financing required to fund acquisitions, which would be senior to our common stock, would require interest payments to a lender, and could restrict our ability to pay dividends to our shareholders.
+- difficulties in integrating any acquired businesses, personnel, and products into our existing business; - difficulties or delays in integrating manufacturing operations into our existing business or successfully replicating manufacturing processes at new manufacturing facilities on a cost-effective basis; - degradation in our corporate gross margin due to lower margins associated with our acquired devices; - the sudden reduction in volume or loss of orders from a key customer, particularly where the acquired company had concentrated sales: - diversion of management's time and attention from other business concerns; - higher costs of integration than anticipated; - unknown or unanticipated liabilities included as part of the acquisition; - disputes or litigation with former owners related to contingent payments, liabilities assumed or not assumed or other matters: - challenges in complying with new regulatory requirements to which we were not previously subject; - increased regulatory scrutiny; - challenges in maintaining or obtaining regulatory approvals for acquired products; - difficulties in retaining key employees of the acquired business who are necessary to manage these acquisitions; - difficulties if the acquired company is remote or inconvenient to our Burlington, Massachusetts, headquarters, such as the operations we acquired in 2018 in Saint-Etienne, France; - difficulties or delays in transitioning clinical studies or unfavorable results from such clinical studies; - loss of key suppliers or issues with the ongoing supply of the acquired product from its former owners; - charges related to the acquisition of in-process research and development; - dilution as a result of equity financing required to fund acquisition costs; or - debt, as a result of financing to fund acquisitions, which we incurred to acquire Artegraft and is senior to our common stock, requires interest payments to our lenders, and could restrict our ability to pay dividends to our shareholders.

 We could also discover deficiencies withheld from us due to fraud or otherwise not uncovered in our due diligence prior to an acquisition, including but not limited to deficiencies in internal controls, data adequacy and integrity, product quality, and regulatory compliance, as well as undisclosed contractual or other liabilities and product liabilities, any of which could result in us becoming subject to penalties or other liabilities.
-Any of these difficulties could negatively impact our ability to realize the intended and anticipated benefits that we currently expect from our acquisitions or from acquisitions we complete in the future, and could harm our financial condition and results of operations.
+Any of these difficulties could negatively impact our ability to realize the intended and anticipated benefits that we currently expect from our acquisitions or from future acquisitions, and could harm our financial condition and results of operations.